 My mom taught me how to sew when I was no older than 10, but it wasn’t until late in high school that it became a staple of my expressive toolkit.
 Thinking back, I spent a lot of time being self conscious about my image for no good reason.
-When I realized that I only had a year left with everybody I started showing up to school with clothes I made to look as ridiculous as possible just to send the message that I didn’t care anymore (I probably definitely still did).
+When I realized that I only had a year left with everybody I started showing up to school in clothes I made, sometimes to look as ridiculous as possible.
 I would make sweatshirts out of anything I could find that had interesting colors or textures, collaging towels, fleece blankets and plastic table clothes.
 Towards the end of my Senior year I discovered the world of machine embroidery, and how CNC embroidery became so common in home machines.
 I got a Brother SE400 embroidery machine for my birthday the Summer before college.
 I was thrilled to be quickly producing quality pieces but soon realized the creative limitations of this technology due to overpriced, clunky, and extremely proprietary software.
 I was able to get decent results from the SewArt digitizer by S&S, but the only thing I could really define was the shapes to be filled by its standard fill stitch patterns.
 This fit my needs for the most part, but aside from the fact that they now existed on a shirt I could only really express ideas in the same way that I would through an image on a computer screen.
 I started looking for a more direct way to control and define these stitches.

 I was a student of the School of Art, but throughout my freshman year at Carnegie Mellon I took a number of coding courses that taught me the basics of languages like Python, and C# with the goal of double-majoring in computer science.
 I became more and more interested in the possible applications of manipulating data, and I began periodically attempting to figure out how to generate stitch files using code when I wasn’t bombarded with assignments.
 My Sophomore year I took my first art-focused coding course, Interactivity and Computation with Golan Levin.
 It made me realize just how nuanced and personal coding could be, which was refreshing after semesters of completing assignments that were functionally identical to every other student’s work.
 Figuring out how to write embroidery files stitch-by-stitch became my main focus the following summer of 2019.